-Under current law, a marijuana conviction could lead to years in prison, thousands in fines, suspended driving privileges, and an inability to pursue specific careers in the future.
+Under current law, a marijuana conviction could lead to years in prison, thousands in fines, and suspended driving privileges.
+As well as an inability to pursue specific careers in the future.
 When faced with these harsh potential penalties, you may benefit from representation by an experienced criminal defense lawyer.

 Marijuana Laws in Amarillo

 The Texas Controlled Substances Act classifies drugs into different penalty groups based on their potential for misuse, their danger to the public, and any current medicinal uses.
 Marijuana has a separate penalty group, which can make penalties for marijuana offenses less severe than for other drugs.

 Under Texas Health and Safety Code § 481.002(26), marijuana includes only the cannabis sativa plant and its seeds, as well as any compounds or derivatives of the plant or seeds.
 However, this definition of marijuana explicitly excludes tetrahydrocannabinol or THC, as well as any compound, mixture, or preparation containing THC.
 As a result, oils, edibles, teas, juices, extracts, concentrates, and other products containing THC fall into a different penalty group than marijuana with far more severe penalties.

 Marijuana possession generally incurs lesser penalties than other drugs, mainly when it involves only a small amount of marijuana.
 More specifically, the penalties for marijuana possession based on weight are as follows: